P1

 • Check for obstructions: Remove the spa filter and inspect suction fittings for debris that could overload the pump.

-• Inspect pump wiring: Open the equipment bay and verify that the Pump 1 wires are securely connected to the control pack and not burnt.
+• Inspect pump wiring: Open the equipment bay and verify that the Pump 1 wires are securely connected to the control pack and are not burnt.

-• Spin the shaft: With power off, try to rotate the pump shaft (often accessible at the rear of the motor) with a screwdriver.
+• Spin the shaft: With the power off, try to rotate the pump shaft (often accessible at the rear of the motor) with a screwdriver.
 If it is seized, the pump needs replacement.

 • Cool down: If the pump shut off after running, allow it to cool for 30–60 minutes and try again.
 A recurring thermal trip indicates a failing motor or restricted flow.